How to I resize my Start Menu in Windows 10?

-Seems that with the new update of Windows 10 Technical Preview build 9926 Microsoft has disabled the resizable feature of the Start menu most users loved in the Windows operating systems.
-Well I am here to tell you that there is a very easy tweak in the system and you can in just five minutes of your time fix the Start menu resizable feature in Windows 10 Technical Preview Build 9926.
+Seems that with the new update of Windows 10, Microsoft has disabled the resizable feature of the Start menu most users loved about the Windows operating systems.
+Well, I am here to tell you that there is a very easy tweak in the system and you can fix the Start menu resizable feature in Windows 10 in just five minutes of your time.

-For this solution regarding the resize feature for the Start menu in Windows 10 you will have to do some registry modifications and as a safety precaution it is always a good idea to backup all your files and folders that you may need in case you get potential errors in the system.
-Also for these changes to the registry editor you will need to log in with your administrator account in order to be able to add a new DWORD to the system.
+For this solution regarding the resize feature for the Start menu in Windows 10, you will have to do some Registry modifications.
+As a safety precaution, it is always a good idea to backup all your files and folders that you may need in case you get potential errors in the system.
+Also, for these changes to the registry editor, you will need to log in with your administrator account in order to be able to add a new DWORD to the system.